 The Transmission Entry Capacity (TEC) register sets out the ‘queue’ for all projects which have applied for connections to the electricity transmission network.
 Currently, projects are placed in this queue based on the date they accept their connection offers and the ESO is not able to optimise the use of available network capacity by allowing projects with a later acceptance date to ‘overtake’ slower projects ahead of them in the queue.
 This, coupled with the significant volume of projects in the queue (over 310GW of contracted projects as of September 2022) and the widespread need for network reinforcements, means too often, projects are left waiting to connect or may even have their connection dates delayed.
 The ESO’s solutions to this problem include the current live TEC Amnesty and the adoption of a new queue management mechanism.

-From 1 October to 30 November 2022, the ESO, in partnership with the transmission owners, is holding a ‘TEC Amnesty’ to allow projects which are unable to meet their connection requirements to withdraw from the TEC register (i.e. to terminate their agreement with the ESO), or to reduce their TEC, at a reduced or zero cost.
+From 1 October 2022 to 30 April 2023, the ESO, in partnership with the transmission owners, is holding a ‘TEC Amnesty’ to allow projects which are unable to meet their connection requirements to withdraw from the TEC register (i.e. to terminate their agreement with the ESO), or to reduce their TEC, at a reduced or zero cost.
 The intention is that this TEC Amnesty will speed up connections by removing stalled projects from the queue.
-Following the closing of the TEC Amnesty window on 30 November 2022, the ESO will review applications with a view to confirming the next steps to applicants on 1 February 2023.
+The closing date for applications was extended from 30 November 2022 to 30 April 2023, following engagement with industry and in order to enable progress with ongoing related activities including implementation of CMP376 (discussed in more detail below), conclusion of the latest Capacity Market auction, completion of the interconnector cap and floor review, completion of the Holistic Network Design (HND) 1 contract update, and progression of the Construction and Planning Assumptions optimisation exercise.
+The ESO has confirmed that applicants who submitted expressions of interest on or before the original deadline of 30 November 2022 will receive responses to their applications on the originally proposed date of 1 February 2023, with applicants who submit expressions of interest between 1 December 2022 and 30 April 2023 set to receive responses on 31 July 2023.

 The TEC Amnesty provides an opportunity for projects to leave the TEC queue with little or no penalty (i.e. cancellation charges) and in time to avoid being subject to the queue management milestones expected to be implemented under CUSC modification CMP376 (see below).
 The ESO has confirmed that the TEC Amnesty is ‘the last opportunity’ for projects to do so, and that projects whose applications under the TEC Amnesty are not successful may still be subject to queue management milestones following the implementation of CMP376.